-A wedding playlist is a great way to create a personalised soundtrack to your wedding day.
-The below article gives a complete guide to creating a playlist, including what you need to consider, where to get inspiration and how to make the process easy.
+A wedding playlist is a great way to create a personalised soundtrack for your wedding day that is unique to you as a couple.
+The below article gives a complete guide to creating a playlist.

-Before uploading your music to a specific platform, it is best to work out what your venue recommends and what compatible technology they use.
-This will save a lot of time and effort.
+Before uploading your music to a specific platform, it is best to work out what your venue requires to connect to their sound system.
+Doing this first will save duplicating any effort later on.

 2. Order your tracks: After you have done this, you can then move the order of music but do not overly worry about this.
-The trick here is to put blend different artists and songs together.
+The trick here is to put blend different artists, tempos and genres together.

-3. Check the running time: Finally, it is worth going over the amount of time on all lists but make sure your favourite songs will be at points that will be played.
+3. Check the running time: Finally, it is worth checking the running time of each playlist and making sure your favourite songs will be at points that will definitely be played.